Mandelliant/mandelliant.github.io/bay-window.md

 <iframe src="https://explore.duneanalytics.com/embed/query/7984/visualization/15948?api_key=Wqn4LxVZhLOOaJpuavWNXWU1YRuJM8L2DVnxY7co" width="900" height="400"></iframe>

 <br>
-Copy the URLs into a new browser tab to fulfill open requests.
+Thanks to the team at [Dune Analytics](duneanalytics.com), Erasure Bay URLs are now clickable and bring you directly to a request.

-To view any request on Erasure Bay, select a `contract_address` and visit **erasurebay.org/request/`contract_address`**.
+Click on any URL above to view and fulfill a request on Erasure Bay.

 *Data provided by [Dune Analytics](duneanalytics.com).
 Refreshes at midnight EST*